Home

 Links and News:

-Young children's ear infections and other upper respiratory tract infections, cod liver oil, vitamin D, and selenium.
+Young children's ear infections and other upper respiratory tract infections,

-NEW Dr. Linday's INTERNATIONAL presentations at the Vth IAPO (Interamerican Association of Pediatric Otorhinolaryngology) International Symposium on Pediatric Infectious Diseases in Ear, Nose and Throat; São Paulo, Brazil, October 19-21, 2007.
+Dr. Linday's INTERNATIONAL presentations at the Vth IAPO (Interamerican Association of Pediatric Otorhinolaryngology) International Symposium on Pediatric Infectious Diseases in Ear, Nose and Throat; São Paulo, Brazil, October 19-21, 2007.

 March 8, 2006: Sam Brooke Visiting Professor in Dietary Supplements at Wake Forest University Medical School in Winston-Salem, North Carolina.